Download and Installation

 Setup a text editor

 BLUPF90 programs use various text files.
 A text file contains only characters (basic alphabet, numbers, and symbols).
-Microsoft Word can read a text file but it is too heavy to edit the file.
-A text editor is a category of software specialized to edit a text file.
-A text editor usually supports many functions useful for the edit.
-Some of them can open a very large text file.
+While Microsoft Word can open text files, it is too heavy and not suitable for editing them.
+A text editor is a type of software specialized for editing text files.
+Text editors usually offer many features that are useful for editing, and some can open very large files.

 Well-known text editors

-Typical text editors include Notepad (Windows), TextEdit (macOS), and vi, Emacs, and nano (Linux/Unix).
-They are the default editor in each system but you can install the other editors for your convenience.
-Especially in Windows, Notepad has too few features to be of practical use.
-There are so many free text editors developed in Windows as well as the other systems.
+Common text editors include Notepad (Windows), TextEdit (macOS), and vi, Emacs, or nano (Linux/Unix).
+These are the default editors on each system, but you can install other editors for convenience.
+Notepad, in particular, has too few features to be practical in many cases.
+There are many free, powerful text editors available for Windows and other platforms.

-You may need to work with the programs remotely (you access a server over the internet and run the program on the server).
-In that case, there are several ways to edit text files.
-We assume the remote server is running Linux (or Unix-like environment).
+You may need to run the programs on a remote server (e.g., accessing a Linux machine over the internet).
+In such cases, there are several ways to edit text files.
+Here, we assume the remote server is running Linux (or a Unix-like environment).

-1. Use an editor on the server (perhaps vi or Emacs).
-You edit a file on a terminal window.
+1. Use a text-based editor on the server (e.g., vi or Emacs).

 Back to index.html.